jarielys-cg/largeproject20/README.md

 - **Use**: Assistance with creating class diagram for mobile application

-**GitHub Copilot** was used during development for code suggestions, autocompletion, and identifying potential bugs inline while writing code in the editor.

 - **Tool**: ChatGPT 5.2 (chatgpt.com)
 - **Dates**: April 15, 2026
 - **Scope**: Implementation of buttons to edit and delete reviews
 - **Use**: Help with logic for when buttons should appear and their functions

 - **Tool**: ChatGPT 5.2 (chatgpt.com)
 - **Dates**: March 25 to April 15, 2026
 - **Scope**: MERN stack and typescript, jwt, image uploading, api
 - **Use**: Help with getting stack setup, learning and using typescript, and using other libraries such as jwt and aws.
 General debugging, code generation, and endpoint explanation for api

 All AI-generated code was reviewed, tested, and modified to meet assignment requirements.
 Final implementation reflects my understanding